muratk5n/thirdwave/en/README.md

 ---

-UKR gov is no more Nazi then the Kremlin is an Eskimo.
+UKR gov is no more Nazi then the Kremlin is Eskimo.

 ---